-The first ever United Nations (UN) High-Level Meeting (HLM) on Universal Health Coverage (UHC) will take place on the 23rd September 2019 in New York.
+The first ever United Nations (UN) High-level Meeting (HLM) on Universal Health Coverage (UHC) took place on the 23rd September 2019 in New York.

-Heads of state, political leaders, policy-makers, health advocates and universal health coverage champions from around the world will discuss how countries can move towards achieving UHC.
+Heads of state, political leaders, policy-makers, health advocates and universal health coverage champions from around the world discussed how countries can move towards achieving UHC.

 Universal health coverage means all people have access to the health care they need, when and where they need it, without facing financial hardship.

-The 2019 High-Level Meeting presents the global cancer community with a unique opportunity to help secure political commitments that prioritise UHC in national agendas and to advocate for the inclusion of cancer services.
+The 2019 High-level Meeting presented the global cancer community with a unique opportunity to help secure political commitments that prioritise UHC in national agendas and to advocate for the inclusion of cancer services.

 UHC cannot be achieved if cancer as the second leading cause of mortality globally is left out and if the needs of existing and future cancer patients are not addressed in national UHC actions.